Public sector spends £16.6bn directly with tech suppliers every year | Computer Weekly

 Public sector spends £16.6bn directly with tech suppliers every year

-Government and public sector bodies spent nearly £20bn on technology last year, but the majority of the money went to large IT suppliers, with 84% of the total spend going to so-called ‘tech titans’, according to a report from Tussell
+Government and public sector bodies spent big on technology last year, but the majority of the money went to large IT suppliers, with 84% of the total spend going to so-called ‘tech titans’, according to a report from Tussell

 Government and public sector bodies spent £16.6bn on technology in the 2023/24 financial year, according to Tussell’s annual Tech titans report.

-This forms part of a broader trend of increasing public sector IT expenditure, which has grown at a compound annual rate of 8% over the last four years.
+This forms part of a broader trend of increasing public sector IT expenditure, which has grown at a compound annual rate of 8% over the past four years.

 Notably, 84% of the total spend went to large IT suppliers, often referred to as “tech titans”, highlighting a continued concentration of government contracts among a few major players in the technology sector.

-Unsurprisingly, it is central government who is the biggest spender, with a direct procurement spend of £8bn, while the NHS spent £4.2bn on large tech suppliers and local government spent £1.9bn.
+Unsurprisingly, it is central government that is the biggest spender, with a direct procurement spend of £8bn, while the NHS spent £4.2bn on large tech suppliers and local government spent £1.9bn.

 Read more about government and tech procurement